Microsoft CEO defends its innovation record, financial results

 "I feel pretty good about our level of innovation," he added.

 Ballmer said smartphones running Microsoft's new Windows software were selling four times as much as they did at this time last year.
-Microsoft has never given sales numbers of Windows phones, primarily made by Nokia NOK1V.HE, Samsung (005930.KS) and HTC (2498.TW).
+Microsoft has never given sales numbers of Windows phones, primarily made by Nokia, Samsung and HTC.

 Windows currently has 2 to 4 percent of the global smartphone market, according to various independent data providers.
 Its overall market share will not likely grow in proportion to its own sales, given that sales of other smartphones - mostly running Google's Android system - are also growing quickly.